How to Do Laundry in an RV Without Washer & Dryer Hookups

 Outdoor Kitchen Converted to an RV Laundry Area

-Washer and Dryer Mounted to Back of an RV
+Washer and Dryer Mounted to the Back of an RV

-Another interesting idea one RV owner had was to add a cargo rack on the back of his fifth wheel to carry a full size washing machine and clothes dryer, which are both hooked into his RV's electrical and plumbing systems.
+Another interesting idea one RV owner had was to add a cargo rack on the back of his fifth wheel to carry a full-size washing machine and clothes dryer, which are both hooked into his RV’s electrical and plumbing systems.
+You can see more of this setup in the video below:

 Portable Washing Machines

-Before you start planning a major modification to your RV, you may want to consider instead purchasing a portable washing machine.
-Not only are these a lot less involved to hook up (they can plug into a regular wall outlet), they're much cheaper as well.
+Before you start planning a major modification to your RV, you may consider purchasing a portable washing machine.
+Not only are these a lot less involved to hook up (they can plug into a regular wall outlet), they’re much cheaper as well.

 The one pictured below hooks to a kitchen or bathroom faucet and drains into a sink.
 It includes a spin cycle, which sets it apart from models which require moving the wet laundry to a separate compartment for spinning.
 There are many similar models on Amazon which you can shop and compare here.